Amusement Park Liability: Not all Fun and Games

 Liability for Amusement Park Ride Accidents

 Legally speaking, injuries at an amusement or theme park are premised upon at least one of three types of cases.
 The first type of case is negligence.
-Within the realm of negligence there can be all sorts of activities that would potentially create liability.
-Certainly the actions or inaction of the employees would create liability for the amusement or theme park.
+Within the realm of negligence, there can be all sorts of activities that would potentially create liability.
+Certainly, the actions or inaction of the employees would create liability for the amusement or theme park.
 Failure to properly adhere to manufacturer’s ride instructions or failure to properly inspect them are good examples.
 Failure to warn patrons that certain medical conditions, such as a bad back or recent whiplash may put them at risk is another example.

 The second type of case is a premises liability case.
 Owners must keep their properties in safe repair, so as to not create any patent or latent dangers for patrons who they invite onto their property.
 The premises must be safe enough for the purported or advertised purpose.
-For example, it would not be appropriate for a water park facility to operate in an area that has long winters with freezing temperature.
+For example, it would not be appropriate for a water park facility to operate in an area that has long winters with freezing temperatures.
 Ice at a theme park is a recipe for disaster.

 The third type of case is a products liability case.
 The seller and purveyors of certain products must ensure that their products are safe for their intended and foreseeable use.
 For example, a merry-go-round manufacturer may intend that everyone will be riding a horse or sitting on one of the benches on the merry-go-round.
 At the same time, the manufacturer should know and build certain safety features into the apparatus, in case some parents invariably stand next to their children on the merry-go-round.
 Put another way, a parent standing next to a child on the merry-go-round is foreseeable.
-Under the umbrella of products liability there can be liability for inadequate design or flaws in the manufacture of the machinery, as well.
+Under the umbrella of product liability, there can be responsibility for inadequate design or flaws in the manufacture of the machinery, as well.

 Speak to an Attorney Who Handles Amusement Park Ride Accidents